Best Baby Wash and Shampoo of 2023

 Baby bath time can be hectic, especially when you have two or more little ones in the tub at once!
 When my kids were small, I struggled to scrub my kids as they tossed sudsy water and bubbles between them.
 I would often exit the bathroom soaked and frustrated.

-Apart from the hurdles associated with washing down your kids, finding the right baby body washes can prove challenging, if not overwhelming.
+Apart from the hurdles associated with washing down your kids, finding the best baby wash for sensitive skin requires experimenting with a few brands to see which ones appeal to your baby’s skin.
 The market is flooded with choices, yet finding a non-irritating soap with simple ingredients is no easy feat.
 Tons of body washes claim to be natural and organic, but still contain irritating ingredients and chemicals.
 Although babies don’t need to be bathed everyday, you want to avoid irritating their sensitive skin, opting for gentle ingredients and soothing botanicals.

 So with all that said, as someone who has tried a bunch of baby body washes and baby shampoo, I’m here to share my top picks.
 Here’s the best baby wash.